garciahelena/AnimeHaven_by_LosAmigos/README.md

 📂 Pages

 🏠 index.html – The home page introduces the website and showcases featured or popular anime titles.

+🛍️ shop.html - A shop page showing some of the different catergories that are available in the online store

 ℹ️ about.html – A page describing the Anime Haven roots, the owner, and their recommendations for anime and merchandise.